Back to top anchor

 Volunteering with KCC

 ‘KCO’ stands for ‘KCC Coordinator’.
 KCOs are an integral part of the Kiwi Conservation Club.
-KCC Coordinators are volunteers – regular people who are passionate about sharing the natural world with children and their families.
-There are no set qualifications or skills a person must have to become a KCC Coordinator.
-A KCC Coordinator’s role is to run interesting, fun outdoor (and sometimes indoor) trips for the local KCC members and their families.
+KCOs are volunteers – they are regular people who are passionate about sharing the natural world with children and their families.
+There are no set qualifications or skills a person must have to become a KCO.
+A KCO’s role is to run interesting, fun outdoor (and sometimes indoor) trips for local KCC members and their families.

 If you are interested in volunteering, please fill out this form here!